Open Agent Toolkit

 For compatible Turbo monorepos, the CLI also patches the repo-root package.json by default so root pnpm build excludes the new docs app and a root build:docs script is available for docs-only builds.
 Use --no-root-patch to opt out, or --dry-run to preview the diff without writing it.

-If you have an existing MkDocs site and want to switch to Fumadocs, use the migration command after scaffolding:
+Bootstrap is not the migration workflow.
+If you have an existing MkDocs site and want to switch to Fumadocs, treat that as a separate migration workstream.
+The CLI migration helper can convert common Markdown syntax and frontmatter:

 oat docs migrate --docs-dir docs --config mkdocs.yml --apply